-- Third-Party Start Menu Support: DisplayFusion Taskbars support third-party Start menu solutions, including Classic Shell, Start8, StartIsBack, and Start Menu X. All of which work well in Windows 8!
+- Third-Party Start Menu Support: DisplayFusion Taskbars support third-party Start menu solutions, including Classic Shell, Start8, StartIsBack, and Start Menu X. All of which work well in Windows 10 and 8!

 - Start Button: DisplayFusion Taskbars have their own Start Button that opens the Start Menu, or optionally in Windows 8, the DisplayFusion Mini Start Screen.